 He didn’t know it was food.
 If I gave you a plate of crickets, would you eat them?
 No, but they are edible.
 Ferrets imprint on their food by about 4-6 months of age, that’s why it’s a transition process.
 It doesn’t happen overnight.
 EVERY ferret can be transitioned.
 You just have to introduce it correctly and out stubborn them.
 You wouldn’t let a 2-year-old skin kid only eat ice cream every day, would you?

 Raw diets are too complicated.

-· They can seem complicated at first, but once you’re doing it and breaking it down day by day, it’s really not.
+They can seem complicated at first, but once you’re doing it and breaking it down day by day, it’s really not.
 Grinds and whole prey are the easiest way to feed raw because each meal is already balanced.
 The hardest part of feeding grinds or whole prey is remembering to pull the food out of the freezer in time for it to thaw.
 A lot of frankenprey feeders make up a weekly calendar and write the meals out for each day for a solid week and then follow it.
 The hardest part of that is the 20 minutes it takes to plan out your meals.
 And remembering to pull it out of the freezer.

 From balanced raw grinds, to transition soupies, to our Dook Soup to help support sick/elderly ferrets and bone in treats to keep teefies clean